 Village gathering site

+During a raid, a villager goes to the gathering site and rings the bell to alert other villagers.
 By adding a bell, a new potential gathering site is established, even if the village already has one.
-Villagers remember their designated gathering site and gather there during their social time, even if another site is closer in proximity.
+Villagers remember their designated gathering site and gather there during their social time, even if another site is closer.
 However, new or unregistered villagers may choose to use the newly added site.

 2. Housing